dib-lab/dibsi/instructor-training.md

 # Instructor training

-June 19-June 23, 2017.
+June 25-26, 2018.

-Instructors: Lex Nederbragt, Karen Word, and Sue McClatchy.
+Instructors: TBD.

-Local organizer: C. Titus Brown
+Local organizer: Karen Word.

 This workshop is intended for people interested in teaching, reusing and repurposing the